rage-rb/rage/README.md

 ## Getting Started

 This gem is designed to be a drop-in replacement for Rails in API mode.
-Public API is mostly expected to match Rails, however, sometimes it's a little bit more strict.
+Public API is expected to fully match Rails.

 Check out in-depth API docs for more information: